axonops/documentation/docs/authentication/ldap.md

 !!! warning "Take Note"

-    The default built-in Active directory OU names are case-sensitive.
+    The default built-in LDAP OU names are case-sensitive.

 The following examples can be configured differently based on your LDAP setup.

-  - **Active Directory Groups or Distribution Groups** :
+  - **LDAP Groups or Distribution Groups** :

     ```cn=cassandra_superusers,ou=Groups,dc=example,dc=com```